openfaas/docs/docs/architecture/autoscaling.md

         scaling_type: latency
 ```

-To check the configuration of current recording rules use the Prometheus UI or run `kubectl edit -n openfaas configmap/prometheus-config`.
+To check the configuration of current recording rules use the Prometheus UI or run `kubectl edit -n openfaas configmap/prometheus-config` followed by `kubectl rollout restart -n openfaas deploy/prometheus`.

 ## Legacy scaling for the Community Edition (CE)